BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Sharm El Sheikh for both warm weather and fewer crowds?
+What is the best time of year to visit Sharm El Sheikh for both good weather and fewer crowds?

-For a sweet spot of warm weather and fewer crowds, I recommend visiting Sharm El Sheikh during the shoulder seasons: April-May or September-October.
-You'll still enjoy sunshine and comfortable temperatures ideal for swimming and water sports, but avoid the peak summer heat and the larger holiday crowds.
+For the perfect blend of pleasant weather and fewer crowds, I recommend visiting Sharm El Sheikh during the shoulder seasons: April-May or September-October.
+You'll still enjoy warm sunny days ideal for swimming and watersports, but avoid the peak summer heat and the larger tourist throngs.

 Dress modestly, especially when visiting religious sites.
-While Sharm El Sheikh is a resort town, it's still important to be respectful of local customs.
-Also, bargaining is common in markets and with taxi drivers—don't be afraid to negotiate for a better price, but always do so politely.
+While Sharm El Sheikh is a more liberal resort town, it's respectful to cover your shoulders and knees.
+Also, bargaining is common in markets and with taxi drivers—don't be afraid to negotiate for a better price!

-Beyond the typical tourist beaches, are there any hidden gems or lesser-known spots you'd recommend?
+Are there any hidden gems or lesser-known spots in Sharm El Sheikh that you would recommend?

-Sharm El Sheikh is generally safe for tourists, but like any destination, it's wise to be aware of your surroundings and take standard precautions against petty theft.
-Stick to well-lit areas at night, and avoid displaying expensive jewelry or electronics ostentatiously.
-The local police are generally helpful and responsive.
+Sharm El Sheikh is generally safe, but like any tourist destination, it's wise to be aware of your surroundings and take standard precautions against petty theft.
+Avoid walking alone at night in less populated areas, and keep valuables secure.
+Tap water isn't generally safe to drink, so stick to bottled water.

 Ready to Plan Your Trip?